 Instructions

-- In a saucepan, combine cream, coffee, and salt over low heat until just hot (not boiling).
+- In a saucepan, combine cream and coffee over low heat until just hot, but not boiling, stirring frequently.

-- In a mixing bowl, beat the yolks and sugar until light.
+- In a small bowl, beat the yolks and brown sugar until light.

 - Stir about a quarter of the cream mixture into the egg mixture, then pour the egg mixture into the cream mixture and stir.

-- Fill the baking dish (outside the ramekins) with boiling water until water is about halfway up the sides of the ramekins.
+- Pour boiling water into the baking dish until water is about halfway up the sides of the ramekins.
+Be careful not to get water in the ramekins.

 - Bake for approximately 40 minutes, or until centers are barely set.

-- Remove from oven and cool for 15 minutes, then refrigerate for several hours.
+- Remove from oven and carefully remove the ramekins from the water bath.
+Cool for 15-30 minutes, then refrigerate for several hours.

-- Once the custard has set, sprinkle the tops of the custard with sugar, and torch until the sugar is browned.
+- Once the custard has set, sprinkle the top of each custard with about half a tablespoon of granulated sugar, and torch until the sugar is browned.

 Bren says